lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 This step should be done in a **temporary file.**
 :::

-As describe before in the introduction, our first step is to create an EOA that will be used to control our Universal Profile.
+As described in the introduction, our first step is to create an EOA that will be used to control our Universal Profile.

 We can easily create an EOA using the [`web3.eth.accounts.create()`](https://web3js.readthedocs.io/en/v1.5.2/web3-eth-accounts.html#create) method from web3.js.